-Let's go outside into the Garden
+Let's Go into the Garden

-To all our customers, a big hello from the Nursery team at Leckford, we hope you and your family are keeping well during these extraordinary times.
+To all our customers, a big hello from the Nursery team at Leckford.
+We hope you and your family are keeping well during these extraordinary times.

 As we are all spending more time at home, indoors and outside in our garden, we would like to stay in touch through our regular news update on what you can be doing when you're outdoors in the garden.
 Also, we will offer ideas on ways you can brighten up your outdoor spaces so you can relax and enjoy your time outdoors.
-As well as our general garden advice we will be running a regular how-to feature.
+As well as our general garden advice, we will be running a regular how-to feature.
 This month it's how to grow asparagus from seed.

 Longstock Park Nursery Partners are still here to answer your emails or calls about your garden and plant needs.
 Email firstname.lastname@example.org or call us on 01264 810894.

 Spring has Sprung

 The clocks have gone forward and the days are getting a little longer.
 As the nights get lighter, we're able to spend a few more hours in the garden, finishing off those end of winter jobs; such as pruning fruit trees and roses.
 So, use this time to complete those jobs and remember to remove damaged, rubbing, diseased and deadwood.

 The spring-flowering bulbs are cheering up our gardens and patios with their bright colours, and if you haven't planted any spring bulbs, then you can use planted pots of daffodils and tulips for some ready-made spring colour.

 If you do have daffodils, once they finish flowering remember to deadhead them.
 This will aid flower production next year - leave the leaves until they go brown.